swiftlang/swift-evolution/proposals/mmmm-spawn-let.md

 }
 ```

-Under the current proposal, this function will execute the x task, and before it returns the "hello!" it will wait cancel the still ongoing task `registered`, and await on it.
+Under the current proposal, this function will execute the `registered` task, and before it returns the "Hello …!" it will cancel the still ongoing task `registered`, and await on it.
 If the task `registered` were to throw an error, that error would be discarded!
-This may be suprising.
+This may be surprising.

 Especially error handling may become tricky and hard to locate why a piece of code is misbehaving, because the `spawn let` declaration actually has _hidden_ the fact that `register` actually was a throwing function that performed validation if the name is allowed to be greeted or not!